 Chiron Conjunct Midheaven – The Artist’s Way

-To illustrate the beauty of moving away from the 6th house into one’s true vocation, I would like to share with you Eva Nagy’s story.
+To illustrate the beauty of moving away from the 6th house into one’s true vocation, I would like to share with you Eva’s story.
 Eva is an absolutely brilliant mosaic artist, who has found her true vocation around the time of her Chiron return.

 Eva’s Chiron is exactly conjunct her Midheaven.
 Chiron conjunct the Midheaven represents a calling to become Chiron, to shine our light through Chiron, to share our Chiron gift with the world.